jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Algorithm and Implementation

 \subsection{Interaction Lists}

-For the generation of local expansions on the finest level, the FMM uses the largest possible multipole expansions that still satisfy an error bound to save computational cost.
-In the case of a uniform refinement FMM, the interaction partners of each box are known ahead of time, since the shape of the boxes and their relative positions are always the same.
+For the generation of local expansions in the leaf boxes at maximum depth, the FMM uses the multipole expansions of lowest possible depth that still satisfy an error bound to save computational cost.
+In the case of a uniform refinement FMM, the interaction partners of each box are known ahead of time, since the shape of the boxes and their relative positions are always the same (see e.g. the repeating pattern in Fig. \ref{fig:fmm_schematic}).
 Non-uniform splitting however requires the computation of interaction lists.
-To determine if two boxes are well-separated, we employ the criterion from \cite{Engblom2010OnWS},
+To determine if two boxes are well-separated, we employ the criterion from \cite{engblomWellseparatedSetsFast2010},

 where $\theta$ is a parameter controlling the error set by the user, $R$ refers to the radius of the larger box, $r$ to the radius of the smaller box and $d$ to the distance between their centers.
-We use this condition to generate interaction lists as follows: \begin{enumerate} \item Starting on the coarsest level, compare every box with all other boxes using \eqref{eq:wellsep}.
+We use this condition to generate interaction lists as follows: \begin{enumerate} \item Starting on the root level, compare every box with all other boxes using \eqref{eq:wellsep}.
 Every box that fulfills the criterion gets added to the list of weakly coupled boxes on this level.
 The interactions of weakly coupled boxes will be computed via expansions later on. \item Proceed to the next level and repeat the above, but ignore the children of all well-separated parent boxes, as indicated by the previously generated interaction list.
-Do this until reaching the finest level. \item At the finest level, some boxes that are not weakly coupled will remain.
-They are added to a list of strongly coupled boxes, whose interactions will be computed directly later on. \end{enumerate} In \cite{Engblom2010OnWS}, it is shown that the relative error $\varepsilon$ of the $p$-th order FMM solution $u_p$ compared to the analytic potential $u$ then is bounded as follows:
+Do this until reaching the leaf level. \item At the leaf level, some boxes that are not weakly coupled will remain.
+They are added to a list of strongly coupled boxes, whose interactions will be computed directly later on. \end{enumerate} In \cite{engblomWellseparatedSetsFast2010}, it is shown that the relative error $\varepsilon$ of the $p$-th order FMM solution $u_p$ compared to the analytic potential $u$ then is bounded as follows:

 where $C$ is a constant.
 By examining the geometry of a nearest-neighbor uniform FMM splitting, we see that $\theta=\sqrt{3}/(4-\sqrt{3})\approx 0.7637$ in this case, which is why we choose a similar value ($\theta=0.77$) as the default in jaxFMM.